Beorhthelm of Stafford: Veneration

+His shrine is in the Church of the Holy Cross, Ilam, Staffordshire, and became a point of pilgrimage in the Middle Ages.
+An altar tomb, which dates from either the thirteenth or fourteenth century, now marks the site of the shrine.
+The tomb has openings in its sides, known as foramina which allowed pilgrims to touch or kiss a relic.
+St Bertram's Well is near the church; the stone structure that surrounds the well is post-medieval.

 He is the patron saint of Stafford.
 There are some remains of the medieval shrine of St Beorhthelm near the west end of St Mary's Collegiate Church in Stafford.

-The priory of Augustinian canons founded in 1115 on the south bank of the River Mersey at Runcorn, Cheshire, initially dedicated to Beorhthelm, was adopted from the dedication to him of a Saxon church already existing on the site.
+The priory of Augustinian canons founded in 1115 on the south bank of the River Mersey at Runcorn, Cheshire, initially dedicated to Beorhthelm, was adopted from the dedication to him of an Anglo-Saxon church already existing on the site.
 This priory was the predecessor of Norton Priory.

 In Barthomley, now in Cheshire, there stands the only church dedicated to the saint, St Bertoline's Church, Barthomley.

 Identity with St Bertelme of Fécamp

 Some modern sources speak of a St Bertelme of Fécamp, understood to be a different saint from St Beorhthelm.
 Lindy Brady, however, has shown that this figure is in fact St Beorhthelm himself, who was duplicated by scholarly confusion over the spelling of his name.